wontonion/fpse-smt-solver/README.md

 ## Web App

 The web app is built with Docker, and the docker image is based on x86_64.
-So please make sure your machine is based on x86_64.
+So please make sure the host machine is based on x86_64.

 ### Prerequisite